R3Conclave/conclave-samples/README.md

 This application serves as a demo for building a confidential trading system based on Corda and Conclave.
 An exchange Corda node would serve as a host which runs the enclave, while broker nodes serve as clients which send encrypted orders from their end-clients which are matched in the enclave and trades generated are recorded in all relevant participants ledgers.

 ### [Psi](./psi-sample):
-PSI problem refers to the problem of determining the common elements from the intersection of two sets without leaking or disclosing any additional information of the remaining elements of the either sets.
+PSI problem refers to the problem of determining the common elements from the intersection of two sets without leaking or disclosing any additional information of the remaining elements of either sets.
 Using this sample will see how Conclave (based on Intel SGX) can be a new tool to solve the private set intersection (PSI) problem.

 ### [Tribuo Classification](./tribuo-classification):